-Union Bay Natural Area Loop is a 0.9 mile lightly trafficked loop trail located near Seattle, WA and is good for all skill levels.
+Union Bay Natural Area Loop is a 0.9 mile lightly trafficked loop trail located near Seattle, Washington and is good for all skill levels.
 The trail is primarily used for nature trips and birding and is accessible year-round.

 Quiet wetlands in the middle of a big university and city.
 Saw an osprey, turtle and ducks.
 Will try the canoe rental next time.